 - Beijinho (Lit.
 “Little kiss”)

 - Regional Variations in Portuguese Greetings

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

 Basic Portuguese Greetings

 Its pronunciation does not change at all across Portuguese-speaking countries, so it is a definite winner!
-All you have to do is say “OH-lah” and everybody will understand you.

-A big plus?
-It can actually be combined with several other greetings, such as the ones you see below.
+Another plus is it can actually be combined with several other greetings, such as the ones you see below.

 Bom dia (Good morning, lit.
 “Good day”)